wp-plugins/transparent-image-watermark-plugin/readme.txt

 = How do I Remove Watermarks? =

-This plugin permenantly alters the images to contain the watermarks, so the watermarks can not be removed.
+This plugin permanently alters the images to contain the watermarks, so the watermarks can not be removed.
 If you want to simply test this plugin, or think you may want to remove the watermarks, you need to make a backup of your images before you use the plugin to add watermarks.
 <a href="http://wordpress.org/extend/plugins/simple-backup/">**Try Simple Backup Plugin**</a>